minau87/meansurveys/README.md

 | ----------------- |:---------------| :------------------------------------------|
 | /auth             | Post           | Authenticates a user                       |

-When the authentication process (a user was found and his passwords match) was successful, well send a response that looks like this.
+When the authentication process (a user was found and his passwords match) was successful, well send a response that looks like this:

 ```
 {